RV Rental – Visit Nevada and Las Vegas MotorHome Rental

 - Great Basin National Park

 - Fallon National Wildlife Refuge

 Road tripping is so much fun.
-Each of the listed destinations have fun things to do when you get there.
-From boating, hiking, nature trails and wildlife viewing you will find plenty to do ounce you arrive.
-The fun however begins when you step into one of our luxury coaches.
+Each of the listed destinations has fun things to do when you get there.
+From boating, hiking, nature trails and wildlife viewing, you will find plenty to do once you arrive.
+The fun, however, begins when you step into one of our luxury coaches.
 When you begin your journey you’re free to stop, get off the beaten path, the world is truly your oyster.

 The lists of destinations above all possess hidden gems within each one.
 For example:

 Ash Meadows National Wildlife Refuge is located in southern Nevada 90 miles northwest of Las Vegas.
 Encompassing over 23,000 acres of spring-fed wetlands, Ash Meadows is a desert wetland ecosystem providing habitat for at least 25 species found nowhere else in the world.
 Thirteen species are endangered or threatened and most depend on the isolated springs and wetlands found here.
 This concentration of native species is considered to be the greatest of any local area in the United States.
 Ash Meadows refuge is a unit of the Desert Refuge Complex. (source: recreation.gov)